 Skip to content

-This guide describes how to migrate your PeerTube instance from one server to another.
+This guide describes how to migrate your PeerTube platform from one server to another.
 It assumes you have root access to both servers.
 The process takes some time - so you may want a caffeinated beverage of your choice - and there will be a short period of downtime between when you shut down the old server and point DNS at the new one.

 WARNING